M66B/XPrivacyLua/FAQ.md

 **(4) Can you add ...?**

 * *Network and storage restrictions*: access to the internet and to the device storage can only be prevented by revoking Linux permission from an app, which will often result in the app crashing.
 Therefore this will not be added.
-* *User interface features*: I want to limit the time I put into this project and I want to keep things simple, so don't expect anything more than basic restriction management.
+* *User interface features* like *templates*: I want to limit the time I put into this project and I want to keep things simple, so don't expect anything more than basic restriction management.
 * *On demand restricting*: It is not really possible to add on demand restricting so that it works stable and can be supported on the long term, so this will not be added.
 See also [here](https://forum.xda-developers.com/showpost.php?p=75419161&postcount=49).
 * *Randomizing fake values*: this is known to let apps crash, so this will not be added.
 * *App specific*: anything specific for an app will not be added.
 * *Security specific*: features related to security only will not be added.
 * *User choice*: if you can already control the data, like selecting an account, no restriction is needed.
 * *Crowd sourced restrictions*: there are not enough users for this to be useful.
+* *An app settings button*: see [here](https://forum.xda-developers.com/showpost.php?p=75745469&postcount=2071) why this won't be added.

-If you want to confine apps to their own folder, see [the example definitions](https://github.com/M66B/XPrivacyLua/tree/master/examples) about how this can be done with a custom restriction definition.
+If you want to confine apps to their own folder, you can download the hook definition *BlockGuardOs.open* from the [hook definition repository](https://lua.xprivacy.eu/repo/) using the pro companion app.

 Apps having access to the IP address generally have access to the internet and therefore can get your IP address in a simple way, see for example [here](https://www.privateinternetaccess.com/pages/whats-my-ip/).
 Therefore an IP address restriction doesn't make sense.